-Alex Paz, commonly known as Alex “Negão” is a Brazilian jiu jitsu black belt under Murilo Bustamante and Ricardo Libório, as well as a multiple time World and Brazilian National Championship Medallist.
-Alex Paz is also known for his work in the United Arab Emirated (UAE), where he has developed some of the region’s top grapplers, including Taleb Saleh Al Kirbi, Faisal Al Kitbe, being also the head of the refereeing board for the UAE Jiu Jitsu Federation (UAEJJF).
+Alex Paz, commonly known as Alex “Negão” is a Brazilian jiu-jitsu black belt under Murilo Bustamante and Ricardo Libório, as well as a multiple-time World and Brazilian National Championship Medallist.
+Alex Paz is also known for his work in the United Arab Emirates (UAE), where he has developed some of the region’s top grapplers, including Taleb Saleh Al Kirbi, Faisal Al Kitbe, being also the head of the refereeing board for the UAE Jiu-Jitsu Federation (UAEJJF).

 Alex Paz Jiu Jitsu